croxton/hda-starter-kit/README.md

 This framework gives you the flexibility to find a pragmatic balance between Locality of Behaviour (LoB) and Separation of Concerns (SoC) that suits your project and preferences.

-### Styling
+## Styling
 While the bulk of CSS styles can exist as Tailwind CSS classes, you may find you need to create bespoke CSS classes for UI states that can't easily be expressed with Tailwind.
 This starter allows you to organise these in a [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/)-inspired folder hierarchy, and use [SASS](https://sass-lang.com/) as much or as little as you wish.

-### Scripting
+## Scripting
 `Alpine.js` allows you to express UI component behaviour directly in markup, but sometimes you may want to isolate behaviour in an individual component and load it asynchronously on demand rather than in one big script bundle up-front.
-This starter allows you to use Alpine Async components, Vue SFCs or keep things simple and create your own vanilla JS components.
-The later can be used to load complex third-party libraries like GSAP in a memory-efficient manner, by wrapping them in a `mount` / `unmount` lifecycle.
+This starter allows you to use Alpine Async components, Vue SFCs or roll your own vanilla JS components.
+The later can be used to load heavy third-party libraries like GSAP in a memory-efficient manner, by wrapping them in a `mount()` / `unmount()` lifecycle.

-#### `framework/start.js`
+### `framework/start.js`
 This file controls which components you wish to load, and the selectors they map to.

-#####  `globalComponents()`
+####  `globalComponents()`
 These are loaded once, on the initial page load.
 They manage things like the main menu state, `<head>` metadata and window resizes that don't change between page swaps.
 Create global components in `framework/components/global`.

-##### `localComponents()`
+#### `localComponents()`
-Vanilla Js components loaded on demand in content swapped by htmx, such as `<main>`.
-Create local components in `framework/components/local` and attach to elements in the dom, typically a `data-` attribute selector.
-For example, a component matching the `[data-share]` selector loaded when it becomes visible in the viewport:
+Vanilla JS components loaded on demand in content swapped by htmx, such as `<main>`.
+Create local components in `framework/components/local` and attach to elements in the dom, typically via a `data-` attribute selector.
+For example, a component matching the `[data-share]` selector that is loaded when it becomes visible in the viewport:

 In `start.js`: